MindsDB MCP server

 Stats

-MindsDB is an AI data solution that enables humans, AI, agents, and applications to query data in natural language and SQL, getting highly accurate answers across different data sources and types.
-It includes a Model Context Protocol (MCP) server that helps connect, unify, and respond to questions over federated data spanning databases, data warehouses, and SaaS applications.
+MindsDB's MCP server enables humans, AI, agents, and applications to get highly accurate answers across sprawled and large-scale data sources.
+The Model Context Protocol (MCP) server built into MindsDB allows your applications to connect, unify, and respond to questions over federated data spanning databases, data warehouses, and SaaS applications.

 Installation Options